kingbecerra/Finding-Lane-Lines-on-the-Road/README.md

 ![alt text][image1]

 ### Step 2.
 Grayscale the image
-Convert the image to grayscale before applying a Gaussian blut and Cannt Edge Detection
+Convert the image to grayscale before applying a Gaussian blut and Cannt Edge Detection.

 ```
 gray = grayscale(image)